Camp Camp

 Camp Camp is an American adult animated web series created by Jordan Cwierz and Miles Luna for Rooster Teeth.
-It revolves around the misadventures of attendants and camp counselors of Camp Campbell summer camp, in particular protagonist Max and counselor, David.
-The series premiered on June 10, 2016, as part of Rooster Teeth's Summer of Animation promotion, releasing both to Rooster Teeth's website and YouTube channel, running for four seasons before going on an extended hiatus in 2019.
-Following a special episode airing in 2023, Camp Camp returned for a fifth season that premiered on March 1, 2024.
+It revolves around the misadventures of attendants and camp counselors of Camp Campbell summer camp, in particular protagonist Max and counselor David.
+The series premiered on June 10, 2016, as part of Rooster Teeth's Summer of Animation promotion, and was released on both the Rooster Teeth website and YouTube channel.
+After the fourth season concluded in 2019, the series had an extended hiatus until a special episode was released in 2023.
+The fifth season premiered on March 1, 2024.

+The series ended following Rooster Teeth's shutdown in May 2024 and became unavailable to view online.
+In 2025, Rooster Teeth co-founder Burnie Burns acquired the Camp Camp intellectual property, among other former Rooster Teeth assets, and the series was made available once again.

 Premise

-The series follows a young boy named Max (Michael Jones and Krishna Kumar), a jaded ten-year-old who is forced to go to the summer "camp camp" Camp Campbell, but makes two friends, Nikki (Elizabeth Maxwell) and Neil (Yuri Lowenthal), who help him constantly torment their camp counselors David (Miles Luna) and Gwen (Lee Eddy and Kaitlin Becker).
+The series follows the exploits of a group of campers and their counselors during their stay at the dysfunctional, horribly run-down summer "camp camp" Camp Campbell; primarily on a young boy named Max (Michael Jones and Krishna Kumar), a jaded ten-year-old who is forced to go to Camp Campbell, but makes two friends, Nikki (Elizabeth Maxwell) and Neil (Yuri Lowenthal), who help him constantly torment their camp counselors David (Miles Luna) and Gwen (Lee Eddy and Kaitlin Becker).